intermountainneuroimaging/hierarchy-curator/docs/tutorial_convert_from_legacy.md

 This decorator retries a given function if a Flywheel API error is thrown, but only if it is a transient error.
 If it is a user error, it will immediately give up.
-This mechanism makes the script robust running when there are many gears running, or the system is under high load.
+This mechanism makes the script robust when there are many gears running, or the system is under high load.

 ### Delete unused curate methods